TopCleats.com Copyright @ 2022 All Rights Reserved

 You also need to know how to pick the right sized cleats!

-Which is one thing most people do wrong.
+This is where most people go wrong.

-This is because there are two things to know about choosing the right pair of soccer boots…
+There are two things to know about choosing the right pair of soccer boots…

-…the first is sizing, and second, fit.
+…the first is sizing, and second is fit.

 Soccer Cleats Sizing and Fit

 Sizing involves determining the shoe length.
 Soccer cleats actually resemble your foot with a distinct mid-foot area and distinctively shaped forefoot and toe box areas.
 The shoe should tightly wrap around your foot without any extra space inside.
 This is why it’s important that your kid’s mid-foot sits well in the respective spaces to reap the benefits of the shoe’s technology.

 Many people use the thumb rule.
 This means leaving a thumb space in between the toes and the tip of the shoe before buying the shoe.
 For soccer cleats, this is too much space.
 If you are shopping for an adult you should have very little room at the front of the shoe.

 If you are shopping for a child, someone that is still growing.
 They shouldn’t be able to slide their feet in and out of the shoes.
 The shoes should feel snug.
 Of course, parents are motivated to get cleats that are slightly too large so their kids can “grow into” them.
 The problem is, that shoes that are too big can cause slipping (in the shoe) or even blisters.
 Also if there is too much space at the toe of the shoe, this could cause a poor touch on the ball or even tripping.